ibm-cloud-docs/activity-tracker/ibm-internal-only/enable-ST.md

 # Enabling Super Tenancy and Activity Tracker
 {: #enable_st}

+## Overview
+{: #overview}
 This page tells how to enable Super Tenancy and Activity Tracker.

 If you are enabling Activity Tracker, you must first enable Super Tenancy because AT is now a layer on top of ST. So first complete the Super Tenancy steps on this page, and then continue through the Activity Tracker steps.

-## Overview
-{: #overview}

-An IBM service must complete the following steps to begin using super tenancy (ST).

 1. [Provision a Super Tenant Sender](/docs/services/Activity-Tracker-with-LogDNA/ibm-internal-only/enable-ST.html#provision)
 2. [Get the STS ingestion key](/docs/services/Activity-Tracker-with-LogDNA/ibm-internal-only/enable-ST.html#ingestion_key)
 3. [Install LogDNA Agent on Kubernetes](/docs/services/Activity-Tracker-with-LogDNA/ibm-internal-only/enable-ST.html#kube_agent)
-4. [Test your service's Super Tenancy](/docs/services/Activity-Tracker-with-LogDNA/ibm-internal-only/enable-ST.html#test) <br/>If you are setting up Activity Tracker, continue...
+4. [Test your service's Super Tenancy](/docs/services/Activity-Tracker-with-LogDNA/ibm-internal-only/enable-ST.html#test) <br/>Continue only if you are setting up Activity Tracker...
 5. [Provision an Activity Tracker Sender](/docs/services/Activity-Tracker-with-LogDNA/ibm-internal-only/enable-ST.html#provision-at)
 6. [Test your service's Activity Tracking](/docs/services/Activity-Tracker-with-LogDNA/ibm-internal-only/enable-ST.html#test-at)